microsoft/Windows-DevRel/Tutorials/winui-local-ai/3-build-ui.md

 ![Screenshot of App](assets/base-xmal.png)

-You've completed the initial UI construction for the WinUI 3 application.
+You've completed the initial UI construction for your Poem Generating application.
 By setting up the main window and structuring the layout with XAML, you've established the foundation for image uploads and poem generation.
 This visual structure is important for adding functionality and interactivity in the next module.

 Next [Add Functionality](./4-add-functionality.md)